 Soil & Water Conservation

 Tending to soil health and implementing water-wise practices benefit your mini-ecosystem and the planet alike.
 Use mulch over exposed soil areas to reduce erosion and retain moisture naturally.
 Choose drought-tolerant plants, and consider setting up a rainwater capture system!
 Rather than relying on inefficient overhead sprinklers, convert as much as you can to drip irrigation and soaker hoses.
 Last but definitely not least: limit, reduce, or eliminate lawn area.
 That act alone can negate the need for spray irrigation, and drastically reduce water demand.
-To learn more about all of these things, check out our article about DIY, non-toxic, and efficient irrigation solutions!
+Plus, turf lawn does not benefit wildlife!
+Check out this guide on how to kill, smother, or otherwise remove turf grass to replace with food, flowers and more.

 2) Food for Wildlife